He who robs his father or his mother and says, “It is not a transgression,” is the companion of a man who destroys.

 Our Maker, Saviour, and Friend

-Jesus emphasized children’s responsibility to care for elderly parents.
+Jesus emphasized grown children’s responsibility to care for their elderly parents.

-He placed extremely high importance on financial assistance to parents—to the extent that giving to parents is really a form of giving to God.
+He placed extremely high importance on financial assistance to parents—even suggesting that giving to parents is really a form of giving to God.

-Jesus taught that charity begins at home and especially toward parents (Matthew 15:4-6).
+Jesus taught that charity begins at home, especially toward parents (Matthew 15:4-6).

 Which of these steps, if any, does Jesus want you to take now?
 Ask Him.